How a Wrongful Death Claim Works

 What Must Be Proven?

-The lawyer working on the case must present the same burden of proof the victim would have if he or she had lived to file the lawsuit.
+The lawyer working on the case must present the same claims with the same burden of proof the victim would have if he or she had lived to file the lawsuit.

-Using negligence as an example, this means showing that the defendant owed the victim a duty of care, that the defendant breached this duty, the breach of duty was a direct and proximate cause of the death, and that the death caused the damages that the plaintiff is trying to recover.
+Using negligence as an example, this means showing by a preponderance of the evidence that the defendant owed the victim a duty of care, that the defendant breached this duty, the breach of duty was a direct and proximate cause of the death, and that the death caused the damages that the plaintiff is trying to recover.

 Who Can File a Wrongful Death Claim?

-Representatives of the estate of the deceased victim are the ones who usually file the wrongful death claim on behalf of survivors who were close to the victim.
+Representatives of the estate of the deceased victim, or in California certain close family members, are the ones who usually file the wrongful death claim.
 Which survivors are permitted to bring a wrongful death claim can change from state to state.

 For example, only certain people are allowed to file a wrongful death lawsuit in California.
 Only the following can bring a wrongful death claim, according to the relevant statute: